molarmanful/bited-web/README.md

-# bited
+# bited-web

-Webapp for making bitmap fonts.
+Initial exploratory webapp prototype for making bitmap fonts.
+See [bited](https://github.com/molarmanful/bited) to see where this went.